 Clinical Chief, Division of Digestive and Liver Diseases; Director of Endoscopy

 - Internal Medicine - Digestive & Liver Diseases

 - Gastrointestinal Cancers

-Dr. Nisa Kubiliun, M.D., is an Assistant Professor in UT Southwestern Medical Center’s Department of Internal Medicine.
+Dr. Nisa Kubiliun, M.D., is an Associate Professor in UT Southwestern Medical Center’s Department of Internal Medicine.
 Dr. Kubiliun serves as the Medical Director of Endoscopy Services at UT Southwestern, where she employs advanced endoscopic techniques to treat a variety of gastrointestinal disorders and cancers.

 Dr. Kubiliun earned her undergraduate degree in nutritional studies from the University of Florida and her medical degree from the University of Miami Miller School of Medicine.
 She completed a residency in internal medicine at UT Southwestern in 2006 and was selected to serve as Chief Medical Resident.
 After a fellowship in gastroenterology at the University of Miami, Dr. Kubiliun pursued an interventional endoscopy fellowship at the University of Michigan.

 With three years of general gastrointestinal training and an additional year of interventional training, Dr. Kubiliun is uniquely positioned to offer comprehensive care for gastrointestinal disorders and cancer.

 Dr. Kubiliun was honored by UT Southwestern with the Lyman Bilhartz Gastroenterology Teaching Award.
 She also was selected to be a part of the American Society of Gastrointestinal Endoscopy’s Leadership, Education, and Development (LEAD) program.